Metnew/suicrux/README.md

 #### Lint:

+`eslint-loader` is already included in webpack, but if you want to lint code without webpack:

 ```bash
 npm run lint:styles  # lint styles with Stylelint
 npm run lint:scripts # lint scripts with ESlint
 ```

 #### Docs:

+Powered by ESDoc.

 ```bash
 npm run docs # generate docs and `serve`